Page created on June 8, 2021. Last updated on January 17, 2022 at 15:22

 Partial moles are triploid.
 They occur when a normal egg is fertilised by two sperms simultaneously, forming either 69XXX, 69XXY, or 69XYY.

 The patient considers themselves to be pregnant, due to the hCG-mediated symptoms of pregnancy like amenorrhoea and nausea.
-Symptoms of pregnancy like nausea may be more severe than what’s normal.
+Symptoms of pregnancy may be more severe than what’s normal.
 The patient may also experience bright red spotting or dark brown vaginal discharge.

 Diagnosis and evaluation

 The ultrasound picture of the mole itself is very characteristic, it’s described as being similar to snowfall.
+No foetus is seen.

 The hCG concentration is significantly higher than normal, and no foetal vital signs can be detected.